objcio/articles/2014-10-08-receipt-validation.md

 - Parse the receipt to extract attributes such as the bundle identifier, the bundle version, etc.
 - Verify that the bundle identifier found inside the receipt matches the bundle identifier of the application.
 Do the same for the bundle version.
 - Compute the hash of the GUID of the device.
 The computed hash is based on a device specific information.
+- Check the expiration date of the receipt if the Volume Purchase Program is used.

+So far, if all the checks succeed, validation passes.

 **NOTE:** The following sections describe how to perform the various steps of the validation.
-The code snippets are meant to illustrate each step.
-Do not use them as is.
+The code snippets are meant to illustrate each step; do not consider them as the only solution.

 ### Locating the receipt